BLUF-Ltd/deepler/README.md

     	--test		use test language set
     	--help		display this text

-When run, deepl will display what it's doing, which language it's working on (or skipping, if already present), and then at the end report the current usage and quota % from the DeepL account.
+When run, deepler will display what it's doing, which language it's working on (or skipping, if already present), and then at the end report the current usage and quota % from the DeepL account.

 We make no great claims for the quality of this code; it's simply a tool that helps us get a job done fast - converting our website into